microsoft/pai/manual/cluster-user/how-to-manage-data.md

 Please contact your administrator to confirm.
 If the administrator's setting is correct, you can use the file location `\\NFS_SERVER_ADDRESS` in `File Explore` to access data.
 (Please make sure the `network discovery` is on)

-If you cannot use direct access, please try to mount NFS into the Windows or using Linux vm to upload data.
+If you cannot use direct access, please try to mount NFS into Windows or using a Linux VM to upload data.

 ### Upload data to Azure Blob or Azure File